 The Seine river in Paris has shaped the history and the look of the city for centuries.
 Paris has developped itself for 2000 years on the banks of the Seine river.
 The result is an urban lansdscape unique in the world.
 Places to visit in Paris

 The Seine is a 776 kilometre long river flowing through Paris into the English Channel at Le Havre harbour (France map).
 The banks of the Seine River in Paris are by all means one of the greatest urban landscapes in the world.
-You will best discover this landcape on a Seine River cruise or walking on the romantic Seine left bank quays from Jardin des Plantes and Paris Natural History Museum upstream to Pont Alexandre III downstream.
-Check Seine river map.

 The river and the quays are an enchantment.
 Many top sights can be seen from Seine river, Paris.
 From east to west: